Want to do something special for your kids while they’re being kept from their favorite activities? Engage them in authentic fun parachute games!

-Kids try to make the neighboring kid lose the grip of the parachute.
+Kids try to make the neighboring player lose the grip of the parachute.
 Whoever is successful gets to take extra attempts.

 Avoid playing this on concrete or other hard slippery surfaces, as a fall could cause serious injury.

 Or, weatherwoman.
-One of the kids is assigned this designation and made to stand in the center.
+One person is assigned this designation and made to stand in the center.
 The parachute will be waved or moved as per the season or condition named.

 5) Make a Goal